 Our dog assessor will discuss your rehoming options with you.

-A home check dog assessor (if applicable) will contact your and arrange a home visit to meet your dog and complete their assessment, this will involve taking our volunteer taking your dog for short walk.
+A home check dog assessor (if applicable) will contact you and arrange a home visit to meet your dog and complete their assessment, this will involve our volunteer taking your dog for short walk.

 If you are keeping your dog at home while we try and find them a new family our dog coordinator will manage your dogs adoption and keep you update of new homes etc.

 Your home checkers are hard working inspecting new homes and families for your new dog, all homes are carefully vetted and vet references obtained.
-Not every home passes out home checks but the ones that do are prefect.
+Not every home passes our home check but the ones that do are prefect.

 Their new family will need to meet your dog before they adopt them, our volunteer will collect your dog and conduct a meet and greet in a local park where they can get to know your dog, if all goes well they will take them home...

 It is not always possible to remove a dog without prior planning, limited kennels space or emergency boarding kennels cost a lot of money and are often reserved for dogs at risk cases.
 You are welcome to pay for boarding if you need a dog moving straight away (subject to rescue agreement)